RapidataAI/rapidata-python-sdk/docs/examples/compare_order.md

 ## Order description

-We have to state of the art models, Flux and Midjourney that generate images based on a description aka prompt.
-We want to now find out, which of the images more closely aligns with the prompt.
+We have two state of the art models, Flux and Midjourney that generate images based on a description aka prompt.
+We want to find out which of the images more closely aligns with the prompt.

 ```python
 --8<-- "examples/compare_prompt_image_alignment.py"